JuliaLang/julia/doc/src/manual/faq.md

 ideal for a high-level programming language to expose this to the user.
 For numerical work where efficiency and transparency are at a premium, however, the alternatives are worse.

 One alternative to consider would be to check each integer operation for overflow and promote results to bigger integer types such as [`Int128`](@ref) or [`BigInt`](@ref) in the case of overflow.
-Unfortunately, this introduces major overhead on every integer operation (think incrementing a loop counter) – it requires emitting code to perform run-time overflow checks after arithmetic instructions and branches to handle potential overflows.
+Unfortunately, this would introduce a significant overhead on every integer operation (think incrementing a loop counter) – it requires emitting code to perform run-time overflow checks after arithmetic instructions and branches to handle potential overflows.
 Worse still, this would cause every computation involving integers to be type-unstable.
 As we mentioned above, [type-stability is crucial](@ref man-type-stability) for effective generation of efficient code.
 If you can't count on the results of integer operations being integers, it's impossible to generate fast, simple code the way C and Fortran compilers do.

 A variation on this approach, which avoids the appearance of type instability is to merge the `Int` and [`BigInt`](@ref) types into a single hybrid integer type, that internally changes representation